You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Mocking React Native

-In case of mocking react-native package you should not mock the whole package at once, as this approach has issues with jest.requireActual call.
-In this case it is recommended to mock particular library paths inside the package, e.g.:
+When mocking the react-native package, don't mock the whole package at once, as this has issues with jest.requireActual.
+Mock specific library paths inside the package instead, e.g.:

 Act warnings